-Unlike the Middle Eastern carriers (e.g. Emirates and Etihad Airways), neither Cathay Pacific or Singapore Airlines offers complimentary chauffeur-driven airport transfers for Business Class passengers.
+Unlike the Middle Eastern carriers (e.g., Emirates and Etihad Airways), neither Cathay Pacific or Singapore Airlines offers complimentary chauffeur-driven airport transfers for Business Class passengers.

 Cathay Pacific operates from Hong Kong International Airport (HKG), while Singapore Airlines has Singapore Changi Airport (SIN) at its home base.
-Both hubs rank among the best airports in the world, offering decent restaurants, world-class shopping with haute boutiques, and a wide range of leisure facilities, from movie theatres to golf courses (HKG) and rooftop pools (SIN).
+Both hubs rank among the best airports in the world, offering decent restaurants, world-class shopping with Haute boutiques, and a wide range of leisure facilities, from movie theatres to golf courses (HKG) and rooftop pools (SIN).

-Although Hong Kong Airport has a more impressive look – with soaring spaces bathed in daylight under a vaulted roof – Singapore Changi Airport is my preferred airport, because of its clockwork efficiency (with one of the world’s best on-time performances), phenomenal shopping malls, and exceptional service.
+Although Hong Kong Airport has a more impressive look – with soaring spaces bathed in daylight under a vaulted roof – Singapore Changi Airport is my preferred airport because of its clockwork efficiency (with one of the world’s best on-time performances), phenomenal shopping malls, and exceptional service.

 Of course, your opinion may be swayed by which destination you want a layover.
-Both cities are fun and lively and both offer an excellent array of luxury hotels so from this perspective, the destination choice is purely personal.
+Both cities are fun and lively, and both offer an excellent array of luxury hotels, so, from this perspective, the destination choice is purely personal.

-Both airlines operate an all wide body fleet, composed of A380, A350, A330 and B777 planes for Singapore Airlines and B777, A350 and Q330 planes for Cathay Pacific.
-Cathay Pacific offers a consistent Business Class product across most of its wide-body fleet (with the exception a few B777s with a regional configuration), while Singapore Airlines offers a more variable Business Class product across its wide-body fleet, with its top-notch Business Class product available only on its A380s, A350s and most of its B777s (including all B777-300ERs), while all of its A330s and some B777-200ER feature a less impressive but still excellent regional product.
+Both airlines operate an all wide-body fleet, composed of A380, A350, A330 and B777 planes for Singapore Airlines and B777, A350 and Q330 planes for Cathay Pacific.
+Cathay Pacific offers a consistent Business Class product across most of its wide-body fleet (with the exception of a few B777s with a regional configuration), while Singapore Airlines offers a more variable Business Class product across its wide-body fleet, with its top-notch Business Class product available only on its A380s, A350s and most of its B777s (including all B777-300ERs), while all of its A330s and some B777-200ER feature a less impressive but still excellent regional product.

 Cabin interior & design

-On Singapore Airlines’ wide-body fleet, the Business Class seats all face forward, offer direct aisle access, and are arranged in a 1-2-1 configuration, except for its A330 and B777 planes with regional configuration which features a standard 2-2-2 Business Class seat layout.
+On Singapore Airlines’ wide-body fleet, the Business Class seats all face forward, offer direct aisle access, and are arranged in a 1-2-1 configuration, except for its A330 and B777 planes with regional configuration, which features a standard 2-2-2 Business Class seat layout.